 Tara Hess, Watkins Glen Shelter Director, got her start at Farm Sanctuary in 2008 as a shelter intern.
 Shortly after her internship, she joined our caregiver staff and became our New York Shelter Manager by 2010.
 Tara also spent two years as our Shelter Director in Orland, CA. She is currently with us in New York and is excited to share her years of experience.
 Tara holds a master’s degree in inclusive education and a bachelor’s degree in English.
 Tara resides in the area with her husband, daughter, and many furry little friends.

 Jill Tedeschi first joined the Farm Sanctuary team as a shelter intern at our New York Shelter in 2011.
 An Emerson College graduate with a bachelor’s degree in marketing and entrepreneurship, Jill came to Farm Sanctuary with hopes of starting a sanctuary of her own.
 That dream quickly shifted once she fell in love with the New York Shelter and its nonhuman residents.
 After her internship, Jill immediately joined the caregiver staff and grew to become the New York Shelter Manager in 2013.
-Jill is excited to be sharing her years of farm animal care knowledge and be part of the launch team for this exciting new project.
+Jill is excited to be sharing her years of farm animal care knowledge.